 It involves changing the settings in your firmware.
 Changing things in your firmware without a good understanding of what it does can create more issues.

-If your 3D printer has extreme acceleration curves, it can jerk around and create ghosting artefacts, so reducing the acceleration settings is a possible solution.
+If your 3D printer has extreme acceleration curves, it can jerk around and create ghosting artifacts, so reducing the acceleration settings is a possible solution.

 Tighten Up Loose Belts